 View US 70 Clayton Bypass in a larger map

-I-40 commuters, what do you think about this idea?
-I'd like to hear from you by phone (919-829-4527) or email.
-Don't forget to include your name and daytime phone number.
+Please let me hear from you, by phone (919-829-4527) or email.
+Be sure to include your name and your daytime phone number.
+Thanks.